Davenport College: The College

 Davenport College was, like many of Yale's residential colleges, designed by James Gamble Rogers.
-It has two distinct styles of architecture: The York Street facade is constructed from gothically-detailed sandstone while the remainder of the college has been built in the red-brick Georgian style of the colonial era.
+It has two distinct styles of architecture: the York Street facade is constructed from gothically-detailed sandstone while the remainder of the college has been built in the red-brick Georgian style of the colonial era.
 This "hybridization" is meant to complement the monumental gothic streetscape of York Street, on which the western façades of the Branford and Saybrook College complex along with Jonathan Edwards College stand opposite the gothic-inspired Yale Daily News building and University Theater.
 On the inner, Georgian face, the college entrance has an adaptation of the eastern façade of the original Massachusetts Statehouse, in which the British imperial lion and unicorn have been replaced by a pair of yales.
 The inner face was featured in the 2008 movie The Sisterhood of the Traveling Pants 2.

 Davenport College, Upper Courtyard viewed from York St. Gate.

 The enclosed space of Davenport College features three courtyards: Kumble Court (usually referred to as the "upper courtyard"), the lower courtyard and a recently created stone courtyard in front of the dean's suite, the result of the annexation of the former Yale Record building during the 2004–2005 renovations.
 A half-story terrace and two house-like residential units (one dubbed "The Cottage") flank the upper courtyard to the north.
 Traditionally, the college's sophomores live in the suites bordering the lower courtyard, while most of the juniors and seniors of the College live around the upper courtyard.

 Separating the two main courtyards is the Crosspiece, housing both the Dean's and Head's Offices and a classroom space as well as carrels and reading rooms extending from the college's Spitzer Library.
 The Crosspiece formerly held a second library in the top floor which has since been converted to student housing, with the book holdings moved into the expanded Library.
 Indoor spaces of architectural note include the Davenport Common Room, the aforementioned Spitzer Library and the Dining Hall.
 The Dining Hall's walls are adorned with a two-panel portrait showcasing the diversity of the college's staff and students.
 A Waterford crystal chandelier hangs from the dining hall's ceiling.

 The student buttery, or "The Dive", is the snack shop.
 An entertainment center—and game room is nearby.
 The Davenport basement also includes a letterpress print-shop, a pottery studio, a digital media arts center, a dance studio, and a small theater with stadium seating.
 These are all shared with students in Pierson.
 Davenport students also have access to shared facilities on the Pierson side of the basement, including music practice rooms and an exercise room containing treadmills, ellipticals, and free weights.

 Welch Hall circa 1895.
+Until 2024, Davenport freshmen lived in Welch.
 From Yale Yarns: Sketches of Life at Yale University by John Seymour Wood.
 (New York: The Knickerbocker Press, 1895.)